 School gardens are increasingly understood by educators and parents to be effective tools for advancing a school’s educational goals.
-In response to this interest we provide, as part of our outreach services, a consultant to work with school administrators, teachers, students and parents to:
+We provide, as part of our outreach services, a consultant to work with school administrators, teachers, students and parents to:

 - Recommend local resources that might donate garden tools, etc.

-Holly Hill Farm teachers will teach lessons in the school garden and help grow a variety of organic vegetables, flowers and herbs.
+Holly Hill Farm teachers teach lessons in the school garden, and help grow a variety of organic vegetables, flowers and herbs.

 Every classroom has a raised bed; crops are planted and harvested; and the produce is sold at a local farmers market and to nearby restaurants.
 All the work is done by kids who are learning math, science, and history along the way!

 Currently, HHF teachers are currently writing a curriculum guide with lessons designed for the school gardens.